bdronneau/tools/traefik/README.md

 I force traefik container to use the named network `traefik`.
 All others `docker-compose` will use it.

-Traafik read through `docker.sock` containers labels and build frontends and backends.
+Traefik read through `docker.sock` containers labels and build frontends and backends.